 This myth is the result of an actual low-code truth: typical low-code architecture relies on interpreters and proprietary stacks, which makes it hard to extend, change, integrate, or understand.

 What keeps the myth from being 100% true is the nature of the OutSystems platform, which was designed to play well with others.
 It integrates with existing enterprise development investments, supports strategic APIs, enables integration of traditional code, and benefits from the contributions of a large, vibrant developer community.
-You can learn more about OutSystems extensibility in this white paper.
+You can learn more about low-code integration and extensibility in this blog post.

 In addition, if you want to unsubscribe from our platform (hopefully, that won't happen), you can continue using existing data for existing applications, progressively migrate or integrate it from other applications, or just keep it for historical purposes.
 So, you’ll never be locked in.